ghorbani-elham/PowerBI-Sales-Dashboard/README.md

 ### Regional Performance Analysis

-### Regional Performance Analysis
+- Interactive Region slicer filters cube data dynamically.

-- **AOV (Average Order Value)** is visualized using an Area Chart to highlight both trend and magnitude over time.
+- AOV is visualized using an Area Chart to show yearly trends.
-- This visualization emphasizes regional contribution and fluctuations in revenue patterns.
-- AOV is calculated as Total Revenue divided by Total Orders.
+- Dashboard is built using Live Connection to SSAS, ensuring real-time cube-driven analytics.